Configuration Parameters

 RuleSet10 =

 The first rule indicates that if the connection is established by the process specified in the ExcludedProc parameter (see above), the connection is skipped without checking any other conditions.
-The next rule (is executed without any condition) blocks unwrapping of protected connections.
-This rule and all those that are situated below are considered only if a connection is not bound with the excluded process.
-Moreover, as all subsequent rules depend on the protocol, if unwrapping of protected connections is disabled, the rules are not executed because it is impossible to define whether the conditions evaluate to true.
+The next rule (executed without any condition) disables unwrapping of protected connections.
+This and all the rules below are analyzed only if the connection is not associated with the excluded process.
+Moreover, as all subsequent rules depend on the protocol type, if unwrapping of protected connections is disabled and the connection is secure, the rules are not executed because it is impossible to define whether the conditions evaluate to true.

-The following rules regulate the processing of the outgoing HTTP connections:
+The following five rules regulate processing of outgoing HTTP connections:

-1.If the host to which a connection is established is included in a black list, the connection is blocked because the host is in the black list.
-Other scans are not performed.
+1.If the host to which a connection is established is included in a black list, the connection is blocked without performing other checks.

-2.If the host is included in a white list, the connection is skipped, and other scans are not performed.
+2.If the host is included in a white list, the connection is skipped without performing other checks.

-4.If the response received from a remote host includes threats via HTTP contains a threat belonging to the blocked categories, the connection is blocked because the threat was detected.
-Other scans are not performed.
+4.If the response received from a remote host via HTTP contains a threat belonging to the blocked categories, the connection is blocked without performing other checks.

-5.If the data transferred from the local host to a remote host contains a threat belonging to the blocked categories, the connection is blocked because the threat was detected.
-Other scans are not performed.
+5.If the data transferred from the local host to a remote host contains a threat belonging to the blocked categories, the connection is blocked without performing other checks.

-These five rules will work only if On is specified in the InspectHttp parameter.
-Otherwise, none of these rules will work.
+These five rules are triggered only if On is specified in the InspectHttp parameter.
+Otherwise, none of these rules is triggered.

-The following six rules that are specified in the RuleSet9 control the scanning of the data sent and received via email protocols (over SMTP, POP3 or IMAP protocol); these rules are activated in the following cases:
+The following six rules specified in RuleSet9 control the scanning of data sent and received via email protocols (SMTP, POP3 or IMAP); these rules are triggered in the following cases:

-the transmitted email message contains URLs belonging to unwanted categories;
+the message contains a URL belonging to blocked categories;

-the transmitted email message is qualified as spam (with the spam index not less than 0.8).
+the message is qualified as spam with the spam index of no less than 0.8.

-If the email message is transmitted over the SMTP protocol, the transmission (i.e. sending or receipt) of the email will be blocked, whereas for the IMAP and POP3 protocols the email will be processed to remove malicious content from its contents (“repackaging”).
+If the message is transmitted via the SMTP protocol, an action blocking the transmission (i.e. sending or receipt) of the message is applied, whereas, in case of the IMAP and POP3 protocols, the message is processed such that malicious contents is removed (“repackaging”).

-If the component for email message scanning for signs of spam Dr.Web Anti-Spam is unavailable, then email message scanning for signs of spam is not performed.
-In this case, rules that contain scanning of spam level (value total_spam_score) are unavailable.
+If the Dr.Web Anti-Spam component for scanning of an email message for signs of spam is unavailable, scanning of email messages for signs of spam is not performed.
+In this case, rules that contain analyzing of a spam level (the total_spam_score variable) are unavailable.

 Note that email processing rules are executed only if On is specified for the corresponding Inspect<EmailProtocol> parameters.
 Otherwise, none of these rules are executed.
-Moreover, the Dr.Web MailD component for email scanning should be installed for the examination of transmitted email messages for malware attachments and signs of spam.
+Moreover, the Dr.Web MailD component for email scanning is required for the examination of transmitted email messages for malware attachments and signs of spam.
 If the component is not installed, transmitted email will be blocked because of the error “Unable to check”.
-To allow transmitting messages that cannot be checked, set the BlockUnchecked = No parameter (see above).
+To allow transmitting messages that cannot be checked, set the BlockUnchecked parameter to No (see above).
 Moreover, if the email scanning component is not installed, it is recommended to specify No for the InspectSmtp, InspectPop3, and InspectImap parameters.

 protocol in (HTTP), src_ip in (10.10.0.0/24), url_category not in (Chats) : Pass